R03/R21 Grant Writing Groups

 Note: The R03/R21 award is limited in amount so that only a portion of a participant’s percent effort and salary may be covered by this award.

-The next R03/R21 Grant Writing Group will meet on November 29, December 7, December 13, December 20, January 3 and January 17 for the February 16, 2023 NIH submission deadline.
+The next R03/R21 Grant Writing Group will begin meeting in April 2023 for the June 16, 2023 NIH submission deadline.
 Click here for a full schedule.

 Applications should be submitted to: Joan M. Lakoski, PhD, Director of Proposal Development, WVCTSI (email: firstname.lastname@example.org) is available to address questions regarding this program.

 Applications must be submitted by 5 p.m.
 EST on November 4, 2022